ductoman16/cursor-settings/UserRules.md

 - When running tests, always include a timeout parameter of 10-20 seconds so that they do not hang forever.

 CUSTOM COMMANDS:
+These are commands that the user will give to you, and are not meant to be run in the terminal.

+`/review` - Provide a thorough code review of the provided file, or all changes found via git status if a single file is not provided.

 `/build`: Run the appropriate build command, and fix any issues you encounter.

 `/tests`: